Indian comics: History

 India's comic industry began in the mid-1960s when the leading newspaper The Times of India launched Indrajal Comics.
 The industry evolved later in India.
 Up until the late 1960s the comics were only enjoyed by the children of wealthy parents.
 But from that time until the early 1990s they established themselves in the market.
 The evolution of Indian comics can be broadly divided into many phases.
 Around 1950s saw syndicated strips like The Phantom, Mandrake, Flash Gordon, Rip Kirby being translated to Indian languages.
 The success of such comic books was followed by a swarm of publishers trying to emulate these titles.
 The second phase in the late 1960s came in the form of Amar Chitra Katha (literally translated as "immortal picture stories"), comics with hundred percentage Indian content.

 The Indian adaptation of Spider-Man, Spider-Man:India, peak example of foreign comics publishers looking at India as potential market.

 In the 1970s, several indigenous comics were launched to rival the Western superhero comics.
 The superhero comics in the early '80s marked the third wave, with creators and publishers hoping to benefit from the success of the superhero genre in the West.
-However, one of India's earliest superheroes is Batul the Great, was created during the 1960s by Narayan Debnath, whose early comic strip Handa Bhonda, inspired by Laurel and Hardy, had been launched in the magazine Shuktara in 1962.
+However, one of India's earliest superheroes is Batul the Great, was created during the 1960s by Narayan Debnath, whose early comic strip Handa Bhonda had been launched in the magazine Shuktara in 1962.

 In the 1980s, at least 5.5 million copies of comics such as Heroes of Faith series were sold in India.
 Dozens of publishers churned out hundreds of such comic books every month, but this trend nosedived in the late '90s with the advent of cable television, Internet and other modes of entertainment in India.
 However, publishers like Raj Comics and Diamond Comics, along with comics like Amar Chitra Katha (with characters such as Suppandi) have been able to sustain their readership.

-After a lull, new publishing companies such as Level 10 Comics, Chariot Comics, Arkin Comics, Nila Comics, Yali Dream Creations, Cheeseburger Comics, Fiction Comics, Comix Theory, Green Gold, Jr. Diamond, Diamond Books, and Diamond Toons have appeared on the market in the last few years.
+After a hush, new publishing companies such as Level 10 Comics, Chariot Comics, Arkin Comics, Nila Comics, Yali Dream Creations, Cheeseburger Comics, Fiction Comics, Comix Theory, Green Gold, Jr. Diamond, Diamond Books, and Diamond Toons have appeared on the market in the last few years.
 Comic publishers meanwhile have been accused by critics of lacking innovation in the face of digital competition.
 Counter to claims, many innovations had been introduced in which Indian publishers have tried many ways to promote comics such as animation, film, television, digital comics, VHS films, audio films, and mobile apps by Raj Comics, Diamond Comics, and Amar Chitra Katha.